yukthitech/utils/yukthi-json-expr/README.md

 > **List Example**
 > ```json
 > {
-> 	"containers": [
+> 	"books": [
 > 		{
-> 			"@for-each(cont)": "containers",
+> 			"@for-each(book)": "books",
-> 			"name": "${cont}",
+> 			"title": "${book.title}",
-> 			"desc": "This is container ${cont}"
+> 			"desc": "This is book with summary - ${book.summary}"
 > 		}
 > 	]
 > }
 > ```
-> In above example, a loop variable "cont" is used and within current object it can be accessed as a context variable.
-And it loops through the context value returned by "containers".
+> In above example, a loop variable "book" is used and within current object it can be accessed as a context variable.
+And it loops through the context value returned by "books".

 > **Map Entries Example**
 > ```json
 > {
-> 	"fullContainers": {
+> 	"bookMap": {
-> 		"@fmarker: cont": {
+> 		"@fmarker: book.id": {
-> 			"@for-each(cont)": "containers",
+> 			"@for-each(book)": "books",
-> 			"days": "100"
+> 			"available": 1
 > 		}
 > 	}
 > }
 > ```
-> In above example, the element will generate key-value pair for every element returned by "cotainers" expression.
+> In above example, the element will generate key-value pair for every element returned by "books" expression.
 And the key of generated entry, uses container name itself.
-So if "containers" returns 3 elements, then in final json "fullContainers" will have 3 entries with container name as key and "days=100" as the map entry.
+So if "books" returns 3 elements, then in final json "bookMap" will have 3 entries with book-id as key and "available=1" as the map entry.

 > **Using static list for loop**
 > ```json
 > {
-> 	"containers": {
+> 	"books": {
-> 		"@fmarker: cont": {
+> 		"@fmarker: title": {
-> 			"@for-each(cont)": [ "bank", "investment", "card" ],
+> 			"@for-each(title)": [ "Davinci Code", "Sphere", "Prey" ],
-> 			"days": "100"
+> 			"available": 1
 > 		}
 > 	}
 > }
 > ```
-> In this case a simple json list can be specified as shown below for looping.
+> In this case a simple json list can be specified as shown above for looping.

 > **Inclusion/exclusion within loop**
 > ```json
 > {
-> 	"containers": {
+> 	"books": {
-> 		"@fmarker: cont": {
+> 		"@fmarker: title": {
-> 			"@for-each(cont)": [ "bank", "investment", "card" ],
+> 			"@for-each(title)": [ "Davinci Code", "Sphere", "Prey" ],
-> 			"@for-each-condition": "isEnabled(cont)",
+> 			"@for-each-condition": "isEnabled(title)",
-> 			"days": "100"
+> 			"available": 1
 > 		}
 > 	}
 > }